quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 datatype definition language, inspired loosely by the ["TypeScript" language](https://www.typescriptlang.org/).

-This document describes how to employ JSON and NDJSON as textual serializations for qlog in {{concrete-formats}}.
+This document describes how to employ JSON and JSON Text Sequences as textual serializations for qlog in {{concrete-formats}}.
 Other documents will describe how to utilize other concrete serialization options, though tips and requirements for these are also listed in this document ({{concrete-formats}}).

 The main general conventions in this document a reader should be aware of are: